chung-leong/conradish-x/README.md

 # Privacy

 Conradish does not capture any user information.
 It does not monitor your browsing history.
 All data is stored locally.
 The extension does send text to Google for the purpose of translation.
 The privacy implications are the same as those of using [Google Translate](https://policies.google.com/privacy).
 When you install the extension, the browser will warn that it can access "your data" at clients5.google.com.
-The data in question is just the translated phrase.
+The data in question is just translated phrases.

 # Support